De Sitter-invariant approach to cosmology

-0.3cm \centerline{\bf Abstract} \begin{quote} { At the Planck scale, the spacetime short-distance structure is governed by a Lorentz invariant length, known as Planck length.
-Since Einstein's special relativity does not admit a finite invariant length, it cannot describe the Planck scale kinematics.
-A solution to this puzzle is to replace the Poincaré-invariant Einstein's special relativity with a de Sitter-invariant special relativity.
-As the latter admits a finite invariant length while preserving the Lorentz symmetry, it meets the quantum requirements of the Planck scale and, consequently, provides a consistent description of the Planck scale kinematics.
-Under such replacement, general relativity changes to the de Sitter-invariant general relativity, in which the cosmological term~$\Lambda$ is encoded in the spacetime's local kinematics.
-In this paper, the corresponding de Sitter-invariant Friedmann equations are obtained, and some implications for cosmology are presented and discussed.} \end{quote}
+0.2cm \centerline{\bf Abstract} \begin{quote} { The spacetime short-distance structure at the Planck scale is governed by the Planck length, usually interpreted as a three-dimensional Euclidian length.
+As such, it is not Lorentz invariant and clashes with Einstein's special relativity, which is thus unable to describe the Planck scale kinematics.
+The solution to this problem is twofold.
+First, one has to re-interpret the Planck length as a Lorentz invariant four-dimensional pseudo-length.
+Second, to comply with a non-vanishing cosmological term~$\Lambda$, one has to replace the standard Poincaré-invariant special relativity with the de Sitter-invariant special relativity.
+Since the Planck pseudo-length does not clash with the de Sitter-invariant special relativity, it provides a consistent description of the Planck scale kinematics in the presence of~$\Lambda$.
+Under the above replacement, general relativity changes to the de Sitter-invariant general relativity, in which~$\Lambda$ is constitutive.
+In this paper, the ensuing Friedmann equations are derived, and some implications for cosmology are explored and discussed.} \end{quote} {\arabic{footnote}}